Receipts Manual

 Settings

-The Settings tab allows you to manage general and receipt settings, set up syncing, import/export data, and save/restore backups.
+The Settings tab allows you to manage app settings, set up syncing, import/export data, and save/restore backups.

 Tap About to view app info, statistics, contact details, or to write an app review.
-The Store section (Receipts only) displays a list of upgrades available for purchase.
+The Store section (Receipts only) displays the Pro upgrade status.
 Purchase the Pro upgrade to allow an unlimited number of receipts to be added.
-Tap the Restore Previous Purchases button to restore any previous upgrades you have purchased.
-Note that you are only charged once for an upgrade.
+Tap Restore Previous Purchases to restore the Pro upgrade.

 Tap Budgets to add, edit, or delete budgets.
-All budgets must include a start date and may optionally include a cycle.
+Select Global Budget to assign a budget that applies to all accounts.
+If a budget is selected, a budget bar appears in the All account (and any account categories).
+The next section lists all budgets.
+Budgets must include a start date and may optionally include a cycle.
 If a cycle is set, the budget amounts may be rolled over to the next budget period by enabling the Rollover switch.
 Each budget includes All and a list of categories.
 Set the budgeted values for each category of interest.
 Note that budgets may be assigned to multiple accounts.
 If an account has a budget assigned to it, a budget bar will appear in the account under the Receipts tab.
 Each account category will also include a budget bar that displays how much of the budget has been used for that category.
-The All category item for an account displays the budget start date or account period (if applicable), budget name, and the current total (top in bold) and budgeted total (bottom).

 Tap Accounts to add, edit, or delete accounts.
 All account receipt attachments or all account receipts may be deleted.
 Deleting an account will delete all of its receipts and attachments.
-Each account has a name, description, currency, budget, starting receipt number, and active switch.
+Each account has a name, description, icon, currency, budget, starting receipt number, and active switch.
+Select an icon from the library or add a new icon from an album.
+Tap the Tint button to set an icon colour.
 If the account currency is different from the home currency, each receipt will include a separate total field for the account currency.
 Selecting a budget will add a budget bar in the accounts list view under the Receipts tab.
 Also, a budget bar is included for each account category that has a budget value assigned to it (as well as the All category item).
 The starting receipt number is the minimum number assigned to new receipts and is only used if the Global Receipt Numbers setting is disabled.

 Tap Categories to add, edit, or delete categories.
 Subcategories are created by assigning a parent category to a category.
 An unlimited number of subcategories may be created.
 Deleting a category moves all receipts from that category to the None category (which can not be deleted).
 Tap a category to see a summary of the category receipts for all accounts.

 Tap Repeats to see a list of all repeating receipts.
-The first section displays active repeats which continue to add new receipts.
-The next section shows inactive repeats which no longer generate new receipts.
-Delete the repeat by tapping the - button on the left.
+Tap Show Future Repeat Receipts to select how far in advance to show repeat receipts.
+By default, this setting is disabled and repeat receipts are added on the receipt date.
+The next section displays active repeats which continue to add new receipts.
+The last section shows inactive repeats which no longer generate new receipts.
+Delete a repeat by tapping the - button on the left.
 Delete either the repeat and receipts or only the repeat itself (leaving all current receipts intact).
 Tap a repeat to see a list of receipts it contains.

 Tap Values to see a list of textual fields that contain previous values.
+The Separate Account Values option specifies whether or not to separate textual values by account.
+If enabled, each field's values are saved separately for each account.
+If disabled, all field values are saved independent of the account.
 Tap the + button to add a new value.
 Tap an existing value to change it.
 Delete a value by tapping the - button next to it.
 Tap the Reset button to reset all values given the current receipt values or clear all values for the field.
-If the Separate Account Values option is enabled, field values are saved by account.

 Tap Units to manage mileage and currency exchange rates.
 For mileage, tap either Kilometres or Miles to set the amount per kilometre or mile in the home currency.
 For currencies, tap the currency and set the exchange rate relative to your home currency.
-To download the latest currency exchange rates, tap the refresh button on the top right of the view (currency exchange rates are provided by WebserviceX).
+To download the latest currency exchange rates, tap the refresh button on the top right of the view.
 To save a favourite currency, tap the circle to the left of the currency.
 Favourite currencies appear at the top of the Units list in the receipt view.
-By default, Australia, Canada, Europe (Euro), Great Britain, Japan, Switzerland, and the United States are included as favourites.

-The Services section is used to save account details for Box, CloudApp, Dropbox, Evernote, and Google Drive services.
-It is used for reports, backup, and sync features (if supported).
-The default folder can also be set for Box, Dropbox, and Google Drive accounts.
-The default notebook can be set for Evernote accounts.
-New folders (or notebooks) may also be created.
+The Services section is used to save account details for Box, Dropbox, Evernote, and Google Drive services.
+It is used for reports, backup, import/export, and sync features (if supported).
+The default folder can also be set for Box, Dropbox, Evernote, and Google Drive accounts.
+New folders may also be created.
 Tap Logout to clear the account details.
-New accounts may also be created here for each service.

 The Notifications view allows system reminders to be set up.
 Notifications for adding new receipts, saving a backup, and sending a report may be added.
 Select the date, repeat period, and notification text.
 Notifications are displayed even if Receipts is not running.